moddatherrashed/ShopApp/README.md

 # Copyrights

-*you can take the source code but in terms to learn to copy paste ;)*
+*you can take the source code but in terms to learn not to copy and paste ;)*